wstrange/OIFAuthEngineDemo/README.md

-This is a sample authentication engine for Oracle Identity Federation.
+This is a sample custom authentication engine for Oracle Identity Federation.

-Please see http://blog.warrenstrange.com/  for more complete documentation.
+Please see http://blog.warrenstrange.com/2011/12/custom-oif-authentication-engine.html  for more complete documentation.

-The AuthSvc/ folder contains a simple Netbeans project that provides a sample SOAP authentication service.
+The AuthSvc/ folder contains a Netbeans project for a sample SOAP authentication service.
 The service is just for illustrative purposes; Don't be overly concerned with the implemenation.

 The engine/ folder contains the OIF engine that calls out to the sample web service.